gerald-drissner/kurl/README.md

 ```

 ## Run the script
-Now, you can run the script from anywhere in the terminal by typing 'kurl'.
+Now you can run the script from anywhere in the terminal by typing 'kurl'.
-When you run it for the first time, you can enter the credentials: your yourls server and the signature key.
+If you are running it for the first time, you can enter the credentials: your yourls server and the signature key.
 So just run:
 ```bash
 kurl.sh